hwcrypto/hwcrypto.github.io/README.md

 ![hwcrypto architecture](http://i.imgur.com/laDJEnU.png)

 ## Related projects
-A bunch of other efforts are underway to define an API, to be implemented by browser vendors, to facilitate access to cryptographic hardware.
+A bunch of other efforts are underway to define an API, to be implemented by browser vendors, to facilitate access to cryptography, including hardware devices.

  * [WebCryptoAPI](https://www.w3.org/TR/WebCryptoAPI/)
    * :) [implemented by browser vendors](http://caniuse.com/#feat=cryptography)